A range of conditions affecting the gums and supporting tissue.

 What is it?

 Gum Disease, officially called periodontal disease, affects the gums and supporting tissues (bone and ligament) of the teeth.
-Unfortunately, since gum disease is generally painless and progressive, many patients who avoid the dentist are not aware of their problem until the teeth become loose and acutely infected, or need removal.
+Unfortunately, since gum disease is generally painless and progressive, many of our Perth patients who avoid the dentist are not aware of their problem until the teeth become loose and acutely infected, or need removal.
 Gum disease tends to progress faster, or develop regularly in patients who smoke, those with diabetes, or patients undergoing hormonal changes (during pregnancy for example).

 Causes of Gum Disease

 The most common type of gum disease (Gingivitis) is usually caused by plaque buildup from poor brushing or flossing.
 It leads to surface inflammation, confined to the top layer of the gums, and can evolve into a deeper inflammation if not taken care of.
 You may be unaware that you suffer from gum disease, even if it has developed into a deeper inflammation affecting the bone level around your teeth (Periodontitis).

 Periodontitis is usually the result of Gingivitis that has not been appropriately treated, involving inflammatory damage from plaque or calculus (tartar) buildup below the gumline.
 This is where it is ‘out of sight, out of mind’.
 The direct cause is plaque or tartar settling into a “pocket” around your teeth, but gum disease is often accelerated by immune system problems, being stressed or run down, diabetes, a family history of gum disease, or lifestyle habits like smoking.
 Smoking is often associated with advanced gum disease.

 If insufficiently treated, Gingivitis and Periodontitis can lead to the supporting bone of the teeth being “eaten away” by the body’s inflammation response.
 This leads to gradual loosening and potential loss of teeth.